gpdoud/knowledge-base/python.md

 ## Variables and Types

+Variable names should start with a letter or underscore.
+After the first character, other characters can be letters, numbers, or underscores.

+Separate words in a variable name by an underscore (i.e. `first_name`)

 _Types_:

 - `Number`: integers, floating point, and complex
+- `decimal`: high-precision floating point
 - `String`: a sequence of characters
 - `List`: a mutable sequence of objects
 - `Tuple`: an immutable collection of objects